aai-institute/USFlows/README.md

 VeriFow provides a stable and convenient library of flow based density models with flexibile base distributions, which are specifically tailored towards the use in neuro-symbolic verification procedures.
-The major goal is to provide models that can represent reference distribution which are suitable for verification, abstract interpretation, and hypothesis testing.
+The major goal is to provide models that can represent reference distribution which are suitable for verification, abstract interpretation, and hypothesis testing simultaneously.
 The implemented layer are carefully chosen to guarntee the following properties:

 - Efficient computation of exact densities as well as efficient sampling.